ben-allen/locale-extensions/README.md

 For **server-side applications**, [a set of `Client Hints` request header fields](#proactive-content-negotiation-with-client-hints).
 Servers indicate the specific proactive content negotiation headers they accept in the `Accept-CH` response header.

 The proposed API and `Client Hints` infrastructure are straightforward: the API provides methods for accessing each individual preference separately, and the `Client Hints` headers also provide a means to request each individual preference separately.
-There is no provided way in either mechanism to request all preferences at once -- each preference must be explicitly requested.
+There is no provided way in either mechanism to request all preferences at once &mdash; each preference must be explicitly requested.
 Although this proposal discusses prefered localization tailorings in terms of Unicode Extensions for BCP 47, there is no way for servers to request the entire extension string at once.

 We propose supporting commonly used combinations of the following customization options.
 The list is given in rough order of priority, with numbering system being the highest priority customization and preferred first day of week the lowest.